I'm watching, I shouldn't do this during the show.

 And I'll tell you why I know he knows it.

-Because some he classified, by the way, they classified as secret all the information associated with the second bust, which was never revealed to the jurors, never revealed to the court, never revealed in this trial, that this guy under immunity had brought in more dope, which obviously would have gone to the credibility, uh adversely affected the credibility of this witness as he tried to say, hey, here's my story, put these border patrol agents in jail.
+Because he classified, by the way, they classified as secret all the information associated with this second bust, which was never revealed to the jurors, never revealed to the court, never revealed in this trial, that this guy under immunity had brought in more dope, which obviously would have gone to the credibility, adversely affected the credibility of this witness as he tried to say, hey, here's my story, put these Border Patrol agents in jail.

 That jury would not have bought it had they known this guy was continuing to be a drug dealer.